wmvolckmann/wmvolckmann.github.io/ECN101_F2016/index.md

 ---

 ## News

+The midterm 2 summary can be found [here](midterm2summary.pdf).
+Same disclaimer as before.

 The midterm 1 summary can be found [here](midterm1summary.pdf).
 Disclaimer: these are things that I gather you should be *completely* familiar with, but it is not necessarily an exhaustive summary of what you will need to know (since I cannot squeeze every single lecture and every single homework problem on one page).

 ## Course Information